top of page

 Anna Leahy’s latest books are the poetry collections Gloss, What Happened Was:, and Aperture and the nonfiction book Tumor.
 Her work has appeared at Aeon, Atlanta ReviewThe Atlantic, Bennington Review, BuzzFeed, Poetry, Scientific American, The Southern Review, and elsewhere, and essays have won top awards from Mississippi Review, Los Angeles ReviewNinth Letter, and Dogwood.
 She edits the international Tab Journal and has been a fellow at MacDowell and the American Library in Paris.
 Leahy directs the MFA in Creative Writing program at Chapman University.
 See more at https://amleahy.com.

 Elaine Lewinnek is professor of American Studies and chair of the Environmental Studies program at California State University Fullerton.
 She is co-author of A People's Guide to Orange County and also author of The Working Man’s Reward: Chicago’s Early Suburbs and the Roots of American Sprawl.
+Her essay, "Park Place Material: Privatization, Homeowners Associations, and My Dog," appears in Writing the Golden State: The New Literary Terrain of California.

 Alex Lin is just a girl from Jersey.
 Plays developed at Second Stage, Roundabout, NYTW, MTC, the O'Neill, South Coast Rep, Playwrights Realm, Central Square Theatre, and Theater Mu.
 Guest lectures at CMU, Rutgers, and Union College.
 As an actor, Actors Theatre of Louisville (The Wolves), New Victory (In the Land of Mauve & Gold), HVSF (Julius Caesar, Pika the Hawaiian...), Ma-Yi (The House of Billy Paul), Jewish Plays Project (Zionista Rising), and Commonwealth Shakespeare (Henry VI Part III, Richard III).
 Susan Smith Blackburn Prize nominee and Weissberger Award nominee.
 TheatreWorks musical theatre commission